Neurology

 Step 3: Cellular Dysfunction

-• Impaired Axonal Transport: Disrupted bidirectional transport.
+• Impaired Axonal Transport: Disrupted kinesin/dynein-mediated bidirectional transport; deficient delivery of BDNF from cortex to striatum.

 Step 4: Selective Neurodegeneration